zionsg/status/README.md

       the various upload methods for an upload involving a huge no. of files, e.g. 100,000 files across multiple folders:
-        * If the filepicker element is used, the webpage may freeze for a few minutes until all the files are read to return `HTMLInputElement.files`.
+        * If the filepicker element is used, the webpage may freeze for a few minutes after selecting the folder/files, until all the files are read to populate `HTMLInputElement.files` (even if the property is not accessed).
         * If drag & drop is used, the page does not freeze noticeably when `DragEvent.dataTransfer.items` is accessed on the drop event.
 It is not known if the page will freeze if